WebDevStudios/wp-search-with-algolia/README.txt

 Follow along with the changelog on [Github](https://github.com/WebDevStudios/wp-search-with-algolia/releases).

+= 2.7.1 =
+* Fixed: Instantsearch.php template file.
+"Powered By Algolia" Instantsearch widget wrapped in a check for if the "Remove powered by" option is checked.
+This should match already working behavior with Autocomplete dropdown.

 = 2.7.0 =
 * Updated: Moved post sync action from `save_post` to `wp_after_insert_post`.
 This allows for the sync to wait until after post meta and terms have been updated.
 Removes need to click save twice to sync everything.
 * Updated: WP Search with Algolia feature list.